 Choose.
 The test results indicate whether you should reject or fail to reject the null hypothesis that the data come from a normally distributed population.
 You can do a normality test and produce a normal probability plot in the same analysis.
-The normality test and probability plot are usually the best tools for judging normality, especially for smaller samples.
+The normality test and probability plot are usually the best tools for judging normality.

 The following are types of normality tests that you can use to assess normality.

 Anderson-Darling and Kolmogorov-Smirnov tests are based on the empirical distribution function.
 Ryan-Joiner (similar to Shapiro-Wilk) is based on regression and correlation.